CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly identifies its niche (the Agent Skills Open Standard), lists specific capabilities it covers, names concrete tools/agents as trigger terms, and provides explicit 'Use when' guidance.
-It is concise, uses third-person voice, and would be easily distinguishable from other skills in a large collection.
+This is a strong description that clearly identifies a specific domain (Agent Skills Open Standard), lists concrete capabilities (schema, naming, directory structure, validation, authoring), and provides explicit trigger guidance with both a 'Use when' clause and a list of compatible agents.
+The description is concise, uses third person voice, and would be easily distinguishable from other skills.

 DimensionReasoningScore